 A. Financial Reporting Entity - The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
 As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.
-Coastal Carolina Community College (College) is a component unit of the State of North Carolina and an integral part of the State's Annual Comprehensive Financial Report.
+Elizabeth City State University (University) is a constituent institution of the multi-campus University of North Carolina System, which is a component unit of the State of North Carolina and an integral part of the State's Annual Comprehensive Financial Report.

-The accompanying financial statements present all funds of the College and its component unit for which the College's Board of Trustees is financially accountable.
-The College's component unit is blended in the College's financial statements.
-See below for further discussion of the College's component unit.
-Other related foundations and similar nonprofit corporations for which the College is not financially accountable are not part of the accompanying financial statements.
+The accompanying financial statements present all funds belonging to the University and its component unit.
+While the Board of Governors of the University of North Carolina System has ultimate responsibility, the Chancellor, the Board of Trustees, and the Board of Trustees of the Endowment Fund have delegated responsibilities for financial accountability of the University's funds.
+The University's component unit is blended in the University's financial statements.
+See below for further discussion of the University's component unit.
+Other related foundations and similar nonprofit corporations for which the University is not financially accountable are not part of the accompanying financial statements.

-Blended Component Unit - Although legally separate, Coastal Carolina Community College Foundation, Inc. (Foundation) is reported as if it was part of the College.
-The Foundation is governed by a 24-member board consisting of two ex officio directors and 22 elected directors.
-The Foundation's purpose is to aid, support, and promote teaching, research, and service in the various educational, scientific, scholarly, professional, artistic, and creative endeavors of the College.
-Because the elected directors of the Foundation are appointed by the members of the Coastal Carolina Community College Board of Trustees and the Foundation's sole purpose is to benefit Coastal Carolina Community College, its financial statements have been blended with those of the College.
+Blended Component Unit - Although legally separate, The Elizabeth City State University Foundation (Foundation), a component unit of the University, is reported as if it were part of the University.

+The Foundation is governed by a 24-member board.
+There are 21 voting directors consisting of the University's Chancellor, 8 directors appointed by the Chancellor, 11 elected directors and 1 ex officio director.
+The Foundation also has 3 nonvoting ex officio members.
+The Foundation's purpose is to aid, support, and promote teaching, research, and service in the various educational, scientific, scholarly, professional, artistic, and creative endeavors of the University.
+Because the University directly or indirectly appoints the Foundation Board and the Foundation's sole purpose is to benefit Elizabeth City State University, its financial statements have been blended with those of the University.

-Separate financial statements for the Foundation may be obtained from the College Comptroller's Office, 444 Western Blvd, Jacksonville, NC 28546, or by calling 910-938-6218.
+Separate financial statements for the Foundation may be obtained from the University Controller's Office, 1704 Weeksville Road, Elizabeth City, NC 27909, or by calling 252-335-3220.